department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Who can be buried in a VA national cemetery and receive other burial benefits?

-Veterans, Servicemembers, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet the requirements in one of the categories listed below.
+Veterans, service members, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet the requirements in one of the categories listed below.
 </div>

 **One of these must describe the person qualifying for burial benefits:**